-Board meetings are held when determined by the Chairman, but no less than six meetings must be held each year.
+Board meetings are held when determined by the Chair, but no less than six meetings must be held each year.
 Board meetings may be called in accordance with the Constitutions of the Companies, and the Corporations Act.

 The Company Secretary records minutes of the Board meetings, accurately recording decisions taken, and where appropriate, the views of individual directors.
-Board meetings are permitted to be held other than in person, by any technological means as consented to by all members of the Board.
-This consent may be a standing consent.
-This is in accordance with the Constitutions of the Companies.
+Board meetings can be held in person, or by any technological means, or a combination of the two.